spacetelescope/jdaviz/README.rst

 if they are not already reported.
 For faster responses, however, we encourage you to submit a `JWST Help Desk Ticket <https://jwsthelp.stsci.edu>`_.

+Recordings and instructional notebooks from live Jdaviz tutorials (as part of the JWebbinars series) can be found at `the JWebbinar website <https://www.stsci.edu/jwst/science-execution/jwebbinars>`_ under the "Materials and Videos" expandable section.
+Scroll down to the bottom of that section to find materials from the most recent session (JWebbinar 24).

 License & Attribution
 ---------------------